Sustainable Floristry starts here ...

 Composting

-We are fortunate to be able to partner with Urban Biologist Bali (@urbancompost.bali) in processing our organic florist waste into healthy, reusable compost for our gardens.
-Each day we have a sizeable load of floral/foliage waste which we collect and separate into proper breathable sacks.
-The Urban Compost team picks up our organic waste twice weekly, then processes them into fresh compost each month.
-You too can make a difference and be a part of this movement.
-For more information and enquiries, please refer to their website here.
+We're proud to partner with Urban Biologist Bali (@urbancompost.bali) to turn our organic florist waste into nutrient-rich compost.
+Each day, we collect and separate floral waste into breathable sacks for twice-weekly pickups.
+The Urban Compost team then transforms it into fresh compost each month.
+You can be part of this movement too—visit their website for more details!